- Reverse sneezing is usually not a cause for concern.

 Many times, a reverse sneeze is just a dog’s way of clearing excess mucus from the nasal passages, says Dr. Suma M. Rao, clinical assistant professor at Purdue University Department of Veterinary Sciences.
 “If human adults have mucus in their nose, they would blow their nose.
 If children had the same thing, they would let it run down their face.
 Dogs suck mucus to the back of their mouths, and that is what makes the unusual sound.”

-Chronic or frequent reverse sneezing is rarer but could signal an underlying problem such as postnasal drip, nasal mites, allergies, or a respiratory infection and warrants a visit to your veterinarian.
+Chronic or frequent reverse sneezing is rarer but could signal an underlying problem such as postnasal drip, a stuck foreign object in the nasal passage, nasal tumors, nasal mites, allergies, or a respiratory infection and warrants a visit to your veterinarian.

 Dogs with short noses (brachycephalic breeds) such as Pugs, Shih Tzus, and Bulldogs are more prone to reverse sneezing due to having a longer soft palate that can become irritated more easily.
 Smaller dogs like Beagles, Terriers, and Chihuahuas are also more likely to be affected, possibly due to having smaller and narrower throats and windpipes.